 Interest in the nutrient content of local foods was already evident in the early part of the century, as indicated by the report of A.T.
 Stanton in 1923.
 Most of the work on the subject, however, were carried out in the 1930's and 40's.
 A number of reports on the analysis of selected food items and nutrients, particularly selected vitamins and minerals were reported.
 A few food composition tables were also published.
 From the 50's, reports on the subject were relatively fewer in number.
 Nevertheless, work carried on, and most of the data were generated from the IMR laboratory.
-A more detailed review of the nutrient analysis of food during the pre-eighties period have been given by Tee (1981a).
+A more detailed review of the nutrient analysis of food during the pre-eighties period have been reported (Tee, 1981).

 Over the years, major advances have been made to the techniques for nutrient analysis.
-For instance, in the analysis of vitamins, perhaps the most fascinating group of nutrients studied, dramatic changes have been made.
-For most vitamins, earlier work had employed biological assay procedures.
-Generally, by the late 1930's, these were replaced by colorimetric, titration and fluorometric procedures.
+For instance in the analysis of vitamins, perhaps the most fascinating group of nutrients studied, dramatic changes have been made.
+For most vitamins, earlier work had employed biological assay procedures, Generally, by the late 1930's, these were replaced by colorimetric, titration and fluorometric procedures.
 Aside from reducing the analysis time, these were also more precise and reproducible.
 With regards to mineral analysis, there were less dramatic changes.
 Nevertheless, generally, methods had changed from the earlier gravimetric to the less tedious volumetric and colorimetric methods.
-In the analysis of proximate composition of foods, procedures remained essentially the same over the years.
-Details of these advancements in nutrient analysis techniques have been described in Tee (1981b).
+In the analysis of proximate composition of foods, procedures had remained essentially the same over the years.
+Details of these advancements in nutrient analysis techniques have been previously described (Tee, 1981).
 Another notable development in this field of research prior to the eighties is the analysis of fatty acid composition and cholesterol content of foods by the IMR in the 70's.
 These studies were carried out at the time when the Institute was very much interested in the role of dietary fats in coronary heart disease discussed above.
-The laboratories at PORIM in Bangi are now probably the best equipped in the country for lipid analysis.
+The laboratories at the Palm Oil Research Institute of Malaysia (PORIM) in Bangi are now probably the best equipped in the country for lipid analysis.

 In recent years, there has been even greater emphasis on nutrient analysis of foods, leading to increased activities in this field.
 More institutions in the country are playing a more active role in the generation of food composition data.
 The range of nutrients analysed have expanded.
 For example, amino acid composition of foods have been given prominence, and for the first time, work on the analysis of folate content of local foods were carried out.
 Whereas earlier studies had concentrated on raw foodstuffs, current analysis programme also includes the analysis of cooked foods, whose composition data is in increasing demand.
 There has also been greater emphasis on quality of food composition data.
+In relation to this, it is noteworthy to mention the establishment of linkages with institutions in other countries, for example through ASEAN Food Data Network and Asiafoods.